USEPA/emf/EMF/deploy/doc/guides/cost/ch2_installing_cost.md

 * `POSTGRESDIR` sets the location where the PostgreSQL application is installed.
 * `TOMCAT_DIR` sets the location where the Tomcat application is installed.

 Save your changes (if any), and exit the editor.
-Right-click the file `Install_EMF.bat` and select "Run as administrator" to start the CoST/EMF server installation.
+Right-click the file `Install_EMF.bat` and select "Run as administrator" to start the CoST/EMF server installation (Figure {@fig:install_emf_as_admin}).

 ![Install EMF as Administrator](images/Install_EMF_as_Administrator.png){#fig:install_emf_as_admin}

-You may see a pop-up from Windows Defender, preventing an unrecognized app from starting.
+You may see a pop-up from Windows Defender, preventing an unrecognized app from starting (Figure {@fig:windows_protection}).

 ![Windows Protection](images/Windows_Protection.png){#fig:windows_protection}

-Click the link labeled "More info", confirm the app listed is Install_EMF.bat, then click "Run anyway".
+Click the link labeled "More info", confirm the app listed is Install\_EMF.bat, then click "Run anyway" (Figure {@fig:windows_protection_run_anyway}).

 ![Windows Protection - More Info](images/Windows_Protection_Run_Anyway.png){#fig:windows_protection_run_anyway}

-*Note: This installation process can take around 30-40 minutes to finish.* During the installation process, you will be prompted once (see Figure below) to enter the PostgreSQL superuser password, e.g., `postgres`.
+*Note: This installation process can take around 30-40 minutes to finish.* During the installation process, you will be prompted once (see Figure {@fig:cost_installation}) to enter the PostgreSQL superuser password, e.g., `postgres`.

 <a id=cost_installation></a>

 ![CoST Installation](images/CoST_Installation.png){#fig:cost_installation}

-After the server installer completes, go to the directory containing the EMF client application; this was specified in the Install_EMF.bat file via the `EMF_CLIENT_DIRECTORY` variable (the default location is C:\Users\Public\EMF).
-Edit the EMFClient.bat batch file to match your computer's settings:
+After the server installer completes, go to the directory containing the EMF client application; this was specified in the `Install_EMF.bat` file via the `EMF_CLIENT_DIRECTORY` variable (the default location is C:\\Users\\Public\\EMF).
+Edit the `EMFClient.bat` batch file to match your computer's settings:

 ```
 set EMF_HOME=C:\Users\Public\EMF